ManasAnand/DAG-Patent-Analyzer/contract.md

 ### Communication
 1. **Team Meetings** Our team will meet once a week every Thursdays from 5-7 PM using Discord.
-   Each member will rotate being the designated note-taker, starting with Rittika.
+   Each member will rotate being the designated note-taker, starting with Monica.
 Notes will be stored on a Google document, time-stamped for each meeting.
-2. **Assistance** Each team member can be contacted through email ({your netid, your netid}@illinois.edu), or Discord Outside of emergencies or other commitments, we commit to responding to emails within 48 hours.
+2. **Assistance** Each team member can be contacted through email ({taran4, mpara3, manas3, anakin2}@illinois.edu),
+   or Discord Outside of emergencies or other commitments, we commit to responding to emails within 48 hours.
 3. **Respect** The note-taker for the week will also serve as the "project lead" for the weekly meeting.